 Poor fit of submission type

 Every journal will have a range of publication options: some exclusively publish empirical articles, others welcome reviews and reflective pieces, some invite short position papers and so on.
-You should be able to find information about the types of publications that a journal welcomes by reading the ‘information for authors’ section of their webpage, and by browsing recent issues.
+To find information about the types of publications that a journal welcomes, you can read the ‘information for authors’ section of their webpage.
+You can also try browsing recent issues to see for yourself what articles the journal tends to publish.

 Poor fit of scope

 Eileen Lake, the editor of Research in Nursing and Health, notes that manuscripts may be rejected for being too narrow or too broad.
-For instance, if you’re submitting an article that describes general education policy to a journal that specializes in English Language Teaching, editors may reject it for being too broad.
-Conversely, an article with too tight a focus on a specific country will be hard to publish in a journal with an international scope.
+For instance, if you’re submitting an article that describes general education policy to a journal that specializes in English Language Teaching, editors may reject it for being too unfocused for their readership.
+Conversely, a manuscript that focuses too tightly on a specific school, language or country will be hard to publish in a journal with an international scope, unless the authors explicitly and convincingly discuss implications for an international audience.

 Poor fit of content

-Authors who submit their work to a journal tend to have similar research interests; they tend to share a common discourse space; they tend to build on each others’ work.
+Authors who submit their work to a journal, and the readers of the journal tend to have similar research interests; they tend to share a common discourse space; they tend to build on each others’ work.
 When considering a manuscript for publication, an editor will have to make a judgment about how well the new paper will fit in this discourse space.
 Does it discuss similar topics?
 Does it connect with what other people publish about?
 If the answer to such questions is unclear, the manuscript risks desk-rejection.

 What you can do to avoid desk rejections